-The food you eat can enhance your athletic performance because a well-planned, nutritious balanced diet will meet all of your nutrient and energy needs.
+The food you eat can enhance your athletic performance.
+A well-planned, nutritious balanced diet meets all of your nutrient and energy needs.

 Equally, the food you eat can impair sporting performance by leaving you lacking in essential nutrients.

-This article discusses the trend of ‘clean eating’ and how it could be damaging your athletic performance.
+Here I discuss the trend of ‘clean eating’ and how it can damage your athletic performance.